Magazine

 Staying on track

 As the caretakers of the Park for the past four decades, our staff is quite familiar with the wide range of challenges facing this ever-changing environment.
 The Conservancy’s Natural Areas team has been monitoring the Park’s algal blooms for many seasons and has collected a mass of testing data about the patterns and potency of these growths.
-With these metrics, both the Conservancy and our partner agencies are researching the top causes and potential solutions to New York City’s growing harmful algal bloom problem.
-“Rest assured,” says Alex Hodges, the Conservancy’s Assistant Manager of Natural Areas, “we're trying everything that is feasible and reasonable to better the situation.”
+With these metrics, both the Conservancy and our partner agencies are researching the top causes and potential solutions to New York's growing harmful algal bloom problem.

-Natural Areas Manager Eric Whitaker elaborates that our team monitors all water bodies—except for the Reservoir—for harmful algal blooms on a weekly basis from May to October.
-Water samples are sent to a lab at Stony Brook University, where they are examined for toxin-producing cyanobacteria, in coordination with the New York State Department of Environmental Conservation.
+Natural Areas Manager Eric Whitaker explains how the team monitors all Central Park water bodies—except for the Reservoir—for harmful algal blooms on a bi-weekly basis from May to October.
+Water samples from the Lake are sent to a lab at Stony Brook University, where they are examined for toxin-producing cyanobacteria.

 Conservancy staff also inspects and remedies other health concerns involving Central Park’s water bodies.
 This includes removing invasive plants, clearing trash and other debris, fixing eroded areas, and assuring proper drainage.
 Each of these factors plays a critical role in the health of these areas, as well as the wildlife that depend on them.